 In addition or replacement to locations, edits in GI approaches may also directly include content data (e.g., [1, 3]).
-Our stack-based representation is compatible with these concerns and can easily accommodate being modified to use additional stacks for content or mixed data.
+In that case, our stack-based representation can easily accommodate being modified to use additional stacks for content or mixed data.